 - Standard Process: In the normal course of affairs, the merchant monitors the blockchain until it sees a proof that includes the customer’s payment.
 This means that the merchant’s off-chain balance was credited with this customer’s payment (alongside any other payments made to the merchant in this most recent proof cycle).

 - Security Deposit Activation: If the merchant doesn’t see a proof including the payment within some reasonable timeframe, the merchant can send the counter-signed payment to their security deposit contract.
 The contract, after verifying that enough time has elapsed and that the merchant has yet to receive payment, pays the merchant.

-Note, a merchant may experience an activity that exceeds the value stored in their security deposit.
-In that case, they can do one of two things:
+Note, a merchant may experience an activity exceeding the value stored in their security deposit.
+Accordingly, they can do one of two things:

 - Require the payment processor to increase the size of the security deposit.

 - Delay processing of transactions till previous transactions processed is confirmed via a proof.
 Obviously, this doesn’t always make commercial sense: Starbucks can’t delay the delivery of a cup of coffee for an hour, but Amazon can certainly delay the shipping of a package for an hour.